Scusemua/Telegram-Arcade-Game-Bot/README.md

 - Telegram bot integration using `python-telegram-bot`
 - Easy deployment with HTTPS (use [ngrok](https://ngrok.com/) or host on your server)
 - Extensible for score tracking, leaderboards, etc.
+- Support for leaderboards and high score tracking within Telegram

 ---